 The protection of refugee and migrant children from Venezuela in Peru has been severely affected by the COVID-19 pandemic, its economic consequences, and the related closure of schools, increasing children's exposure to violence, abuse, and exploitation.
-500 Peru has been the country most affected globally with the highest rate of children orphaned by the pandemic in the world.
-501
+For the highest rate of children orphaned by the pandemic in the world.